 Our team includes leading social scientists with decades of research experience conducting studies for a broad range of projects from large-scale coal mines, hydro dams, gas pipelines, and LNG terminals to smaller-scale projects like winter roads in the north.

-We provide training on social, economic, and health research in Indigenous communities, helping them to establish their own mechanisms for identifying, assessing, monitoring, and managing the issues that impact community wellbeing.
+We provide training on social and economic research in Indigenous communities, helping them to establish their own mechanisms for identifying, assessing, monitoring, and managing the issues that impact community wellbeing.

 Phone: (780) 488-0090

 Community-led socio-economic studies allow Indigenous groups to take a leadership role in identifying and managing the good and bad changes that come with resource development, increasing communities’ ability to take advantage of job and business opportunities, while protecting social, economic and cultural values, in ways that make a difference on the ground.

 “The Land is our Lifeline” – Report of Potential Socio-economic Impact Pathways for the Proposeed BC Hydro West Kelowna Transmission Project (2018)